erikbejstam/haiku/diary.md

 I renamed the controllers.
 So now I have no rest controllers, they're mvc controllers i think.
 I have the MainController that renders the pages basically, and then HaikuController and
 UserController for doing a CRUD action on one of the entities respectively, and then rendering one of the same pages.
 Example: MainController renders "/".
 HaikuController creates a haiku, saves it, and THEN renders "/".

+### 16/6

+I've implemented the controller function and functionality for adding a haiku more completely now.
+I don't know if I'm following best practices at all, and I'm not 100% sure
+I've done everything right everywhere haha.
+I should probably go back and look at this later.
+What I do now:

+The controller function receives the form data, and I have a @Valid check only on haiku.text (that is the only thing that comes from the from).
+Then the controller calls haikuService.process, which in turns uses authentication context + userService to get the right (currently logged in user) form DB.
+Ok, and then it adds that user + timestamp to the haiku object, that is now complete.
+Then it uses haikuService.save() to save it to db.

+This all seems to work.
+But I have to have some more validation, and just make sure everything is properly written.
+One weird thing I immediately see, is there is a difference between \n and "down arrow" symbol in the database.
+Look in the database window in IntelliJ and you'll see.
+What's that about??